How to Export WooCommerce Products to CSV, Excel, or XML

 - Shipping Class: If configured, it exports the name of the product's shipping class.

-Images and file attachments associated with your WooCommerce Products are in Available Data › Media.
+Images and file attachments associated with your WooCommerce products are in Available Data › Media.
 Images and files are treated the same by WordPress.
-There are two sections inside the Media section, Images and Attachments.
+There are two sections inside the Media section: Images and Attachments (not shown in the image below due to a lack of space).
 Both contain the same types of fields:

 - URL: The URL of the file or image.